MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 > [!TIP]
 > Searching for a feature but didn't find it on this page?
 Try checking out of the previous feature release pages.
 You can navigate there using the links above, or the table of contents.

+## Windows Holographic, version 22H2 - March 2023 Update

+- Build 20348.xxxx

+The following improvement was fixed in this update:

+- Improved reliability of processing AAD group membership when a specific network failure occurs.
+This impacted the first user sign-in experience in kiosk mode.

 ## Windows Holographic, version 22H2 - February 2023 Update

-- Build 20348.1537
+- - Build 20348.1537

 Improvements and fixes in the update:

-- Updated the Extended Eye Tracking API to provide access to 90fps eye tracking data.
+- - Updated the Extended Eye Tracking API to provide access to 90fps eye tracking data.
 - Updated the behavior of `AADGroupMembershipCacheValidityInDays` so that on cache expiration, the AAD group membership check for sign-in user is made immediately.
 - Fixed an issue where hyperlinks clicked from Edge that had multiple protocol handlers registered would not open properly.
 - Improved reliability for installing LOB apps over MDM while device is on standby.